-One of my design students, let’s call her Kate, wants to start a paper products business.
-We’ve talked about her ideas in class.
-Since then she has streamlined her aesthetic for the venture, nailed down a target audience, and quietly been working on a plan for sales.
-She’s kept a day gig as a graphic designer in a corporate law firm makes it possible for her to squirrel away cash.
-This corporate job was the best she could find after graduation, and the gig with which she could manage to save a little money while she worked on developing her business idea, her goal has been to do something that was more aligned with her own values.
+One of my design students has been working on a paper products business.
+We’ve talked about her ideas in class and she has modified her aesthetic to suit the venture, nailed down a target audience, and quietly refined a sales plan.
+Her day job as a graphic designer in a corporate law firm makes it possible for her to squirrel away cash.
+This corporate job was the best she could find after graduation, a way to to save a little money while she worked on developing her business idea, her goal has been to do something that was more aligned with her own values.

-I heard from her recently, out of the blue.
+I heard from her recently.
 She called to talk and “report” on how things were going.
-And apparently she's on track.
-Cash-wise she’s on track.
-Product design-wise she’s on track.
-She had worked on some new ideas since the last time we talked, all decent enough to put toward the trial-launch of her new venture, to see what her audience might enjoy.
+She's on track financially, the design work is coming along fine—she'd worked on some new ideas since the last time we talked, all decent enough to put toward the trial-launch of her new venture, to see what her audiences might buy.

-Everything seems fine on the call but something isn’t right.
-There’s something she is not telling me.
-Which is fine, since I don’t get into the personal lives of students if I can help it.
-But there’s little surprise at the end of the conversation, when she pauses and asks, “Hey can I get some advice from you about something?”
+But on this call, something isn’t right, there is something she is not telling me—which is fine since I don’t get into the personal lives of students if I can help it.
+At the end of the conversation, however, she pauses and asks, “Hey, can I get some advice from you about something?”

 “Sure, what’s up?”

-For the next 7-10 minutes I heard a side of my once-student I had never heard before.
-Apparently she had opened up to her mother a couple of days earlier about her business idea, and received what sounds like a mountain of discouragement, delivered in the form of unsolicited, well-meaning, cautious advice.
-The gist of it was “stick to what you know, play it very safe” with an uncomfortable main course of “your creativity doesn't matter, paying the bills are the only thing that ever matter,”and a side helping of “suck it up and keep the corporate job even though it is not spiritually fulfilling because that’s life.
+For the next ten minutes I hear a side of her I had never heard before.
+Apparently she had opened up to her mother a couple of days earlier about her business idea, and received what sounds like a mountain of discouragement, delivered in the form of unsolicited, well-meaning but cautious advice.
+The gist of it was “stick to what you know, play it safe.”
+Her interpretation was “your creativity doesn't matter, paying the bills is the only thing that matters, you should keep the corporate job even though it is not spiritually fulfilling because that’s life.
 This other thing is just a hobby.”

-And here was Kate, who always appeared calm and focused, now panicking, in tears and a little embarrassed.
+A young woman who always appeared calm and focused was now panicking, in tears and a little embarrassed.
 “I know logically what I should do, I should just continue.
 But mentally now I feel a bit of doubt.
 What If I do fail?
 I kinda feel internally conflicted.”

-It's not the first time I have been on the listening end of this kind of conversation.
-It has happened with students, friends, even relatives.
+It's not the first time I have been on the listening end of this kind of situation.
+It has happened with students, friends, relatives, even seasoned professionals.
 I had to cool her out and gently walk her through some of the lessons I’ve picked up the hard way, things that work for me.

-If you spend time around people who give well-meaning terrible, unsolicited advice, how do you manage it?
-Because ultimately it’s your responsibility what goes in your head, which then affects what comes out of it.
-It’s your responsibility to filter out those people who don't have usable feedback from those that do—and when the people in that latter set do and when they don't.
-And it's up to you to select those who have something you might use a few years from now, when you're ready for it—and these are things that may entirely contradict where you find yourself right now.
-The bottom line is that you're ultimately responsible: it’s your job to be prudent, to collect this material and file it, to figure out when to come back to it.
+If you spend time around people who give well-meaning but terrible, unsolicited advice, how do you manage it?
+Because ultimately it’s your responsibility what goes in your mind, which then affects what comes out of it.
+It’s your responsibility to filter out those people who don't have usable ideas from those that do—and when their ideas are relevant.
+And it's also up to you to select those people and ideas that have something you might use years from now, when you're more ready for it, things that may entirely contradict where you find yourself right now.
+The bottom line is that you're ultimately responsible: to be prudent, to collect this material, use it and file it—to figure out when is the best time and occasion for it.

-Lastly, I have found interesting paradox and this happens sometimes.
-It turns out that people who do care, know me well, and are generally smart people, will occasionally give me advice that reaches down and pinches some deep-seated fear in me.
-My very natural reaction might be reflexive in the beginning—I might reach for the button to disqualify them.
-But I stop short because I have learned that this is precisely when I should pay attention.
-It becomes very easy to brush aside the things you don’t want to hear, especially those that trigger a particularly acute response like that.
-The lesson for me here is that I can never rely on any formula about qualifying or listening to people, and that I should pay attention to all contexts very thoroughly.
-People change—their qualifications change, their outlook, methods and quality of insights change.
-And further downrange, context becomes more important—it becomes more than one half of useful advice.
+Paradoxically, it's also true that people who do care, know me well, and are generally smart people, will occasionally give me advice that reaches down and triggers some deep-seated fear in me.
+My very natural reaction might be reflexive at first—I might “reach for the button” to disqualify them.
+But I resist that temptation because this is probably precisely when I should pay attention.
+It becomes very easy to brush aside the things you don’t want to hear, especially things that trigger a particularly acute response.
+There's no reliable formula about qualifying or listening to people and advice except to pay attention to context.
+Because people and circumstances change.
+And further downrange, context and nuance become more important.